19 Apr The Biggest Mistake Most (In)Frequent Flyers Make

 Q: Why should I collect frequent flyer miles?

-A: Think of a frequent flyer program as your local supermarket’s bonus program.
+A: Think of a frequent flyer program as your local supermarket’s bonus loyalty program.
 Chances are that some kind of service you use on a weekly basis gives you bonus money/points/credit for every purchase you make.
 The same goes for airlines.
-As you can use your supermarket’s bonus to pay for your weekly groceries, you can use your frequent flyer miles for upgrades, award flights, in-flight food, etc., but with a greater return!
+As you can use your supermarket’s points to pay for your groceries, you can use your frequent flyer miles for upgrades, award flights, in-flight food, etc., but with a greater return!

 Q: Which program to choose?